Splosion/Game-Control-System/README.md

 ##### Note:

-* Serial I/O logic symbols can send directly to the tx/rx lines of the Serial Drivers on the control unit, so use this to enable functionality.
+* Serial I/O logic symbols can send directly to the tx/rx lines of the Serial Drivers on the control unit, so use this to enable functionality without directly editing the serial driver.
-* Use Interlock symbol for each IR device to prevent clashes
+* Use Interlock symbol for each IR device to prevent clashes, this prevents the possibility of weirdness on IR controlled devices.
-* Set/Reset Latch to turn button into switch
+* Set/Reset Latch to turn button into switch.
+This can be used to set an enable signal for use in AND symbols, to prevent logic firing when it isn't supposed to.

 ##### TO DO: